Singh101/Medical-Student-Portal/README.md

 # Medical-Student-Portal
 I programmed a Medical Student Login Portal for which I won 2nd place at the YCDSB Skills Ontario Programming Challenge.
+We were required to program a login portal for medical students to register an account with their personal information.
+We also had to include a function for students to submit information for their rotations (supervisor name, start/end date, etc.) We had to include some error trapping to prevent students from inputting the wrong password (when verifying their password during registration), inputting a non-existant email and inputting an invalid end/start date.